cube-drone/rt0/players-guide/src/player/generated/priestess.md

 _Corruption Upgrade: Cold Reading_

-* If you are Strong, every time you draw a card, if it is a Sword, deal 1 Damage.
+* Every time you draw a card:
-* If you are Fast, every time you draw a card, if it is a Cup, generate 1 Shield.
+   * If it is a 5, draw another card
-* If you are Lucky, every time you draw a card, if it is a King or Queen, draw another card.
+   * If it is a King, do 1 Damage
-* If you are Charming, every time you draw a card, if it is a Page or Knight, choose one ally: that ally regains 1HP.
-* If you are Clever, every time you draw a card, if it is a Wand, deal 1 Ranged Magic Damage.
+   * If it is a Queen, gain 1 Shield

 ### Cold Reading
 _"Your lifeline is short.
 Very short."_